Capturing multiscale interactions in fluid flow via Lagrangian coherent structures and modal analysis: Applications and Results

 The aim in this example is to understand how particular modes that relate to high propulsive efficiency affect the LCS structure.
 Previous work \citep{Jones_Kanso_Luhar_2024} showed that opt-DMD modes obtained from this flow field highlight thrust and drag producing effects at different Strouhal numbers, $St$.
 Here, we use the same opt-DMD method for the combined dataset.
 The spectrum of opt-DMD modes is shown in figure \ref{fig:osc-spect}.
 The four leading unsteady modes, ordered in terms of frequency, are denoted $\ub_1 - \ub_4$.
 Consistent with the previous study, the primary mode $\ub_1$ for this dataset corresponds to the oscillation frequency of the foil and, together with the mean flow $\bar{\ub}$, represents a majority of the wake dynamics.
 The secondary mode $\ub_2$ contributes to the shear layer roll up of the vortices.

-For this Strouhal number case, both $\ub_1$ and $\ub_2$ yielded positive induced velocities in the wake (i.e., contributed to thrust generation) and high efficiency.
-Because we are interested in characterizing the effect of mode $\ub_2$ on the primary LCS structure of the wake, we choose the unperturbed dynamical system and the perturbation to be
+For this Strouhal number case, both $\ub_1$ and $\ub_2$ yield positive induced velocities in the wake, contributing to thrust generation and high efficiency.
+Because we are interested in characterizing the effect of mode $\ub_2$ on the dominant LCS structure of the wake, we choose the unperturbed dynamical system and the perturbation to be

 The streamwise velocity components ($u$) for these flow fields are shown in figure \ref{fig:osc-dyn}.
-Note that the amplitude coefficients for the mean flow $\bar{\ub}$, along with modes $\ub_1$ and $\ub_2$ are $b_0=72.3$, $b_1=34.2$, and $b_2=10.6$ respectively.
-Following equation (\ref{eq:epsilon}), the corresponding value of $\epsilon$ for equation (\ref{osc-sys1}) can be estimated as $\epsilon\approx 0.1$.
-In other words, mode $\ub_2$ represents a small amplitude perturbation to the baseline flow field.

-LCS and MS fields for this dataset are computed in backward time, (FTLE$_{t}^{t_0}$ and $MS_{t}^{t_0}$).
-Given the uniform flow field upstream, we assume that particles that exit the limited domain in the negative $x-$direction and either $y-$direction experience a perturbation of $\epsilon \gb=0$, and a freestream velocity of $u_\infty=1$.
+Note that the amplitude coefficients for the mean flow $\bar{\ub}$, along with modes $\ub_1$ and $\ub_2$ are $b_0=72.3$, $b_1=34.2$, and $b_2=10.6$ respectively, suggesting that mode $\ub_2$ is a relatively small perturbation to the baseline flow field ($|\ub'| \ll |\tilde{\ub}|$).
+The LCS and $\mathscr{M S}$ fields for this dataset are computed in backward time, (FTLE$_{t}^{t_0}$ and $MS_{t}^{t_0}$).
+Given the uniform flow field upstream, we assume that particles that exit the limited domain in the negative $x-$direction and either $y-$direction experience a perturbation of $\ub'=0$, and a normalized freestream velocity of $u_\infty=1$.
 These assumptions are used to approximate the amplitude $\Delta_\infty$.

 The backward FTLE field for the original (full) flow field is shown in figure \ref{fig:osc-orig}($b$).
 Vortex roll-up is observed where the manifolds spiral inwards, as also found from the results of \citep{green_unsteady_2011}.
 The FTLE field for the baseline (unperturbed) velocity field is shown in figures \ref{fig:osc-ftle-pert-a}$(a,b)$, which comprises the mean flow and the first leading modal contribution.
-A set of weakened vortex rollers are observed in this reduced model.
+Weakened vortex rollers are observed in this reduced model.
 As expected, the mode sensitivity fields in figures \ref{fig:osc-ftle-pert-a}$(c,d)$ effectively reflect the dynamics of original FTLE field.
-Specifically, the MS field highlights the lower spiral which is weakened in the reduced model as well as the sections of the shear layers that show reduced undulation.
-These effects from the secondary mode $\ub_2$ on the wake structure are further highlighted in figures \ref{fig:osc-ftle-pert-b}$(a,b)$, where adding the mode strengthens the roll-up and leads to increased corrugation of the shear layer.
+Specifically, the $\mathscr{M S}$ field highlights the lower spiral which is weakened in the reduced model as well as the sections of the shear layers that show reduced undulation.
+These effects from the secondary mode $\ub_2$ on the wake structure are further highlighted in figures \ref{fig:osc-ftle-pert-b}$(a,b)$, where adding the mode strengthens the roll-up and leads to increased corrugation of the shear layer, consistent with features observed in the full FTLE field.